 Let us explain the theory with a numerical example.
 Given the fixed 5 units of capital, suppose the number of labors and corresponding outputs as follows:

-In the table given above, the total product of labor increases at the increasing rate up to the 3rd unit of labor because the marginal product of labor increases up to the 3rd unit.
-After 3rd unit, the total product of labor increases at a decreasing rate because the marginal product of labor has started to decline thereafter.
+In the table given above, the total product of labor increases at an increasing rate up to the third unit of labor because the marginal product of labor increases up to the third unit.
+After the third unit, the total product of labor increases at a decreasing rate because the marginal product of labor has started to decline thereafter.

-However, the average product continues to rise and reaches a maximum when increasing the average product and decreasing the marginal product equal at 4th unit.
-After 3th unit, the marginal product decreases at a faster rate than the average product increases.
-Hence, the average product also starts to decline after 4th unit but never touches the horizontal axis.
+However, the average product continues to rise and reaches a maximum when the average product is increased and the marginal product is decreased to equal the fourth unit.
+After the third unit, the marginal product decreases faster than the average product increases.
+Hence, the average product also declines after the fourth unit but never touches the horizontal axis.

-Likewise, the marginal product of labor continuously decreases to become zero at 6th unit at which the total product reaches the maximum.
-After that, a marginal product becomes negative after 6th unit.
-And, accordingly, the total product starts to decline reaching its maximum at 6th unit.
-Also observe that the K/L ratio changes as the labor changes given the fixed capital, hence, the name of this theory is a law of variable proportion.
+Likewise, the marginal product of labor continuously decreases to zero at the 6th unit, at which the total product reaches its maximum.
+After that, a marginal product becomes negative after the 6th unit.
+Accordingly, the total product starts to decline, reaching its maximum at the 6th unit.
+Also, the K/L ratio changes as the labor changes, given the fixed capital; hence, the name of this theory is a law of variable proportion.

 Pictorial presentation